 • Landlords must obtain all necessary permits from the Department of Building Inspections before giving the tenant a 60-day notice to vacate.
 The work should not take longer than 90 days, although landlord can petition the Rent Board to renew the notice for another 90 days, if needed.
 Landlords must pay the tenant relocation money, just as with OMI and Ellis Act evictions (see the chart under OMI relocation benefits above for actual amount).
 The tenant must be notified when the unit is ready for re-occupancy IF the tenant lets the landlord know before moving that s/he is interested in re-occupancy.
 It’s important to put that in writing.

 • Landlords cannot raise the tenant’s rent to pay for capital improvements until the Rent Board conducts a hearing and approves a capital improvement rent increase pass-through.
+There are two petitions: one for building with 1-5 units; the other for 6 or more.
 Landlord can give a notice of the rent increase and charge the tenant retroactively back to the date on that notice, but the tenant need not start paying until the Rent Board approves the passthrough.
+It’s the tenant’s choice whether he or she wants to start paying immediately or wait until the Rent Board decision.
+It’s possible the Rent Board will change the amount the landlord is requesting.

 LANDLORD CAN’T LOCK YOU OUT